Heart Disease Part Two

 In Part I, we explained how plaque formation is the cause of heart disease, and also discussed how enlarging plaques eventually cause heart attack by either occlusion, or plaque rupture with thrombosis.
 Although there is usually some warning such as chest pain or shortness of breath, sudden plaque rupture with thrombosis may cause a heart attack without warning.

-Heart Disease Part Two - Atherosclerosis: How Does it Happen?cholesterol_jeffrey_dach(Image at Left Courtesy of Wikipedia the Cholesterol Molecule)
+Heart Disease Part Two - Atherosclerosis: How Does it Happen?cholesterol_jeffrey_dachImage at Left: Cholesterol Molecule, Courtesy of Wikimedia Commons, Public Domain.

 This is part two of a series,